THANK YOU FOR VISITING

 as you can practising your shorthand, and they will soon be left

 behind.
-Assiduous practice is your personal time machine, bringing
+Assiduous and regular practice is your personal time machine, bringing

 the dream ever nearer.